Antibiotic Resistant Bacteria: How Superbugs Impact Mom And Baby

 • The number of antibiotic resistant genes in your gut microbiome

-With this in hand, we can give you personalized advice to help you and your baby's gut recover faster.
+With this in hand, we can give you personalized advice to help your gut recover faster.

 References